 When we got our very first inflatable plug and play hot tub, (read full hot tub story in Part 1 HERE) we tried setting it up on a tarp on the lawn.

 But what a messy learning experience that was.
 When it rained, of course the water pooled on the tarp.
-And it was a soggy and somewhat messy walk trying to get from the sidewalk to the tub on the lawn and back again.
+And it was a soggy and somewhat messy walk trying to get from the sidewalk to the tub.

 I’m ecstatic to say we not only now have a larger 6-person inflatable hot tub we absolutely adore, it also now houses a perfectly durable new size deck that couldn’t be easier to build for our new water-filled outdoor living space!